 - 3x2 + 2xy2 – 4.5x2y + y + 2

-The following all have multiple variables but are not multivariable polynomials, because they do not qualify as polynomials in the first place.
+The following all have multiple variables but are not multivariable polynomials, because they don't qualify as polynomials in the first place.

 - is not a polynomial because dividing by a variable is not allowed in a polynomial.

 - x2 + 2y is not a polynomial because it's using a variable as an exponent.
 Tsk tsk.

 - xy2 – xy(0.5) is not a polynomial because the exponent 0.5 is not a whole number.
 For example, you can't have 2.5 children, even if that is the national average.